Homeschooling Resources at Your Fingertips

 The one negative to worldschooling?
 It’s expensive!
 But, hey, if it’s in your budget, go for it!
 Legality is another major consideration–be sure to check local laws in whichever state or country you’re looking to stay in.
 But worldschooling certainly has its perks.
 Check out this very cool (and very tongue-in-cheek) article written by a woman who worldschooled throughout her childhood.

-There are other types of homeschooling as well (Montessori, Charlotte Mason, eclectic, classical, Waldorf, and more–you can read about them here), which are worth looking into.
+There are other types of homeschooling as well (Montessori, Charlotte Mason, eclectic, classical, Waldorf, and more), which are worth looking into.
 But at the end of the day, the answer to the question, “How does homeschooling work?” is fairly open-ended.
 It works any way that you can and want to make it work, whether that involves setting up a classroom in your home or eschewing home altogether and taking your child’s education on the road.

 The next article in this series will dive deeper into some homeschool specifics and answer the question, “How do I homeschool my kids?”